NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/metrics/index.md

 By the end of this lab, you will be able to:

-- use the OpenTelemetry API and configure the SDK to generate metrics
+- Use the OpenTelemetry API and configure the SDK to generate metrics
-- understand the basic structure and dimensions of a metric
+- Understand the basic structure and dimensions of a metric
+- Generate custom metrics from your application and configure the exporting
 <!--
 - create and record meassurements with the help of different types of instruments
 - customize metrics are collected by the SDK